Very simply, I’m gay! There it is! I said it. Am I going to Hell!?

 Congratulations on saying it.
 Life’s a bunch of baby steps with some big steps thrown in.
-Did you know that gay people are strategically placed on the earth for very specific reasons, i.e., controlling population, creating beauty, balancing out the over-male domination problem, creating homes to foster children, saving straights from killing each other and much more?
+Gay people are strategically placed on the earth for very specific reasons, i.e., controlling population, creating beauty, balancing out the over-male domination problem, creating homes to foster children, saving straights from killing each other and much more.
 Being gay really is a gift from God!
-As far as going to hell!
-Seriously?
+As far as going to hell?
+Seriously!
 Purgatory and condemnation are biblical marketing tools to keep the masses in fear of the church.
 You’ll never go to hell for loving or being loved.
-And remember, honey, “Homosexuality is found in over 450 animal species.
+And, remember, honey, “Homosexuality is found in over 450 animal species.
 Homophobia is found in only one.”

-What makes you think that you’re equipped to give advice?
+What makes you think that you’re equipped to give advise?

 Curious, Madison, WI

-Well, I have a Bachelors’ degree in communications, a hospital chaplaincy certificate and a Masters of Divinity, which means I’ve spent years helping sick people, physically, spiritually and psychologically.
+Well, I have a Bachelors degree in communication, a hospital chaplaincy certificate and a Masters of Divinity, which means I’ve spent years helping sick people, physically and psychologically.
 I also spent five years hitchhiking around the country getting into all sorts of adventures.
-I’ve been an escort, been raped and been held at gunpoint by the KKK for being Jewish.
-I also spent 30 years as a massage therapist massaging everyone from amputated marines to AIDS patients.
-Then, I put together a 10-piece swing band, produced three albums and toured Europe in drag.
-And, I opened a gay ministry called WIG Ministries.
-Check it out.
-So, darling, I’ve worked very hard getting prepared to give advice and, I’ve only just begun!
-(Oy!
-Work never ceases for those of us who are engaged in the helping professions.
-Check out my cartoon to see how I deal with it all.)
+I’ve been a prostitute, been raped and been held at gunpoint by the KKK.
+I also spent 20 years as a massage therapist massaging everyone from amputated marines to pregnant mothers.
+Oh, yes, and I put together a 10-piece swing band, produced three albums and toured Europe in drag.
+Now, I am opening a gay ministry called WIG Ministries.org.
+Check it out on Facebook.
+So, darling, I’ve worked very hard getting prepared to give “advise” and, I’ve only just begun.
+(With so much to do, a girl has to take a respite, so that’s what you’ll see when you read my cartoon.)

 I can’t help thinking that something’s wrong with me!
 Why are some of us cursed with being forever single, while everyone else gets to be in love or married?